 Click here to subscribe to our FREE weekly appraiser email newsletter and get the latest appraisal news!!

 To read more of this long blog post with many topics, click Read More Below!!

-NOTE: Please scroll down to read the other topics in this long blog post on srange homes, adjustments, market changes, client pressure, mortgage origination stats, Covid tips for appraisers, etc.
+NOTE: Please scroll down to read the other topics in this long blog post on desktops, nonbanks, alternative financing, unusual homes, mortgage origination stats, etc.